 On the tour we visited:

-- Bootham and Monk bars, gatehouses which control traffic into and out of the city.
+• Bootham and Monk bars, gatehouses which control traffic into and out of the city.
 Monk Bar, built in the 1300s, was a self-contained fort.
-The sign at Bootham Bar says, “There has been a gateway here for almost 2,000 years.
+The sign at Bootham Bar says, “There has been a gateway here for almost two thousand years.
 Roman legions marched through it, northwards to present-day Scotland.”

 Fort in the cellar